 The model was built from three parts: part of the vessel(1), fender(2), and jetty(3).

-For this situation, some analytical calculations should be performed to select the type of fender.
+For this situation, some analytical calculations should be performed in order to select the type of fender.
 Below are the analytical calculations of the fender with a picture of the vessel used for calculations.

 The first step for the structural analysis is to find the stiffness of the fender and its energy absorption.
 For this, it is necessary to analyze it with a load of 1N.
-To continue it is needed to check the fender’s deflection, which is shown in the picture below.
+Thereafter the fender’s deflection needs to be checked, which is shown in the picture below.

 The stiffness of the fender can be calculated as follows:

 A contact analysis between the fender and vessel was done as well:

 For numerical calculations, it is necessary to make some assumptions.
-Because only a part of the vessel is modelled, I needed to change the material’s density to keep a correct mass of the structure.
+Because only a part of the vessel is modelled, the density of the material needs to be changed to keep a correct mass of the structure.